 SENCo Impact on School Inclusion

 The role of a SENCo is multifaceted, demanding both empathy and strategic thinking.
-It's about ensuring that every pupil, regardless of their challenges, has the opportunity to thrive.
+It's about ensuring that every learner, regardless of their challenges, has the opportunity to thrive.
 By championing inclusion, advocating for resources, and developing collaboration, SENCos play a vital role in creating a supportive and equitable learning environment.

-Ultimately, the success of a SENCo is measured by paperwork and policy and by the positive impact they have on the lives of pupils.
-It's about seeing a child's confidence grow, witnessing barriers to learning crumble, and helping every pupil to reach their full potential.
+Ultimately, the success of a SENCo is measured by paperwork and policy and by the positive impact they have on the lives of learners.
+It's about seeing a child's confidence grow, witnessing barriers to learning crumble, and helping every learner to reach their full potential.
 If you're passionate about making a difference and have a knack for problem-solving, the SENCo role offers a rewarding path to shape a school's approach to inclusion.

 Audit Your SEND Provision Against EEF Standards